Aachal17/RC-Robot/README.md

-# RC Robot with Autonomous Navigation
+# RC Robot with Obstacle Detection

 ## Project OVerview
 This project implements a versatile four-wheeled robot capable of both remote control via Bluetooth and intelligent autonomous navigation with obstacle avoidance.
 It utilizes an Arduino microcontroller, the Adafruit Motor Shield, an I2C LCD for status display, and an ultrasonic sensor mounted on a servo for 180-degree environmental scanning.